-Net product sales for the three months ended March 31, 2021 were \$20.0 million, compared to \$25.4 million for the same period in 2020.
-For the three months ended March 31, 2021, net product sales of CINVANTI were \$18.5 million, compared to \$25.2 million for the same period in 2020.
-For the three months ended March 31, 2021, net product sales of SUSTOL were \$1.5 million, compared to \$0.2 million for the same period in 2020.
+For the three and nine months ended September 30, 2021, net product sales of CINVANTI were \$18.0 million and \$56.2 million, respectively, compared to \$19.8 million and \$67.6 million, respectively, for the same periods in 2020.
+For the three and nine months ended September 30, 2021, net product sales of SUSTOL were \$3.1 million and \$7.4 million, respectively, compared to \$0.2 million and \$0.4 million, respectively, for the same periods in 2020.
 On October 1, 2019, we made a business decision to discontinue all discounting of SUSTOL to improve the reimbursement and net selling price of the product, which resulted in significantly lower SUSTOL net product sales in 2020.
-In the first quarter of 2021, we reinstated the promotion and contracting of SUSTOL.
-The decrease in net product sales of CINVANTI for the three months ended March 31, 2021 was due to the COVID-19 pandemic related reduction in cancer screening procedures resulting in fewer new patient treatment starts along with the lingering impact of the generic arbitrage.
-We believe that the most significant impact of the generic arbitrage is over and we expect growth of net product sales for our oncology care franchise in 2021 and beyond.
+In the first quarter of 2021, we reinstated the promotion and contracting of SUSTOL, resulting in higher net product sales for the three and nine months ended September 30, 2021, compared to the same periods in 2020.
+The decrease in net product sales of CINVANTI for the three and nine months ended September 30, 2021 was due to the COVID-19 pandemic related reduction in cancer screening procedures resulting in fewer new patient treatment starts along with the lingering impact of generic arbitrage.
+CMS reimbursement rates for any buy-and-bill products are based on the Average Selling Price ("ASP") of that product, including any generic products with the same J-code, plus 6%.
+ASP is based on a historical four-quarter rolling average calculation, which becomes effective two quarters later.
+This four-quarter averaging period and two-quarter lag means that when generic products first enter the market, they benefit from being able to be reimbursed at a much higher ASP relative to the actual sale price.
+This period of time when generic products receive higher reimbursement rates than sale price is known as "generic arbitrage," and it can last several quarters.
+Generic versions of EMEND® IV (fosaprepitant) launched in September 2019 and compete with CINVANTI.
+Although the impact of this generic arbitrage continues to linger in certain accounts, we expect gr